Robert McBeath: Freemasonry

 He was Initiated into Freemasonry in Lodge St. Mary's Caledonian Operative, No.339, (Inverness, Scotland) on 12 July 1919.
 He did not take all his Masonic degrees in Scotland.
 After his arrival in Canada, he completed his degrees in Mount Hermon Lodge, No. 7 (Vancouver, Canada) in which he was Passed on 29 October 1921 and Raised on 18 May 1922.

 Canada

 After the war, McBeath and his wife moved to Canada, where he joined the British Columbia Provincial Police.
 On August 12, 1921, he joined the Vancouver Police Department.
 On October 9, 1922, while walking the beat on Granville and Davie Streets with his partner, Detective R. Quirk, McBeath stopped and arrested a man named Fred Deal for impaired driving.
 While escorting the prisoner to the nearest call-box, the man pulled a handgun from his pocket and shot both officers; McBeath's partner survived, but McBeath died almost instantly.
 He was 23 years old.

 Fred Deal was arrested later that day and was subsequently sentenced to death.
-The sentence was reduced to life imprisonment on appeal because Deal had been beaten while in custody.
-Deal served only 21 years before being released and deported to his native Jacksonville, Florida, where he died a few years later.
+On appeal, he was found guilty of manslaughter and had his sentence reduced to life in prison after received a new trial since he had been beaten in custody.
+Sergeant Tuning, who admitted to punching him four times in the head, received, received a month-long suspension without pay.
+Deal served 21 years before being released and deported to his native Jacksonville, Florida, where he died a few years later.